A pain diary is a simple, often free, tool that will help you discuss the pain you experience with your doctor and surgeon. Read on to find out how.

-If you suffer from chronic pain than a pain diary is definitely a "must have" tool because pain is hard to remember and describe accurately after its passed.
+If you suffer from chronic pain than a pain diary is a definite "must have" tool.
+Why?
+Because pain is incredibly hard to recall and describe accurately after its passed.

 There are two possible strategies.